berfarah/interactor-schema/README.md

 Interactor::Schema provides an enforcable Interactor Context via a `schema` class method.

+This gem was born out of frustration.
+In using Interactor, I often wouldn't know what methods would be defined on it.
+By forcing a schema upfront, and also requiring methods in Interactor classes, we bring order to `Interactor::Context`.

 ## Installation

-Add this line to your application's Gemfile:
+Put this in your application's Gemfile:

 ```ruby
 gem 'interactor'